aepsil0n/young-accreting-planets-talk/slides.md

 Note:

+Happy to present my research

-This is an outlook, I do not have results just yet
+More of an outlook, no results yet

+Open to suggestions by all the experts

 ---